zulip/zulip/docs/subsystems/user-docs.md

 Keep in mind that the UI may change — don’t describe it in more detail than is needed. **Never identify or refer to a button by its color.**

+### Voice

+Do not use `we` to refer to Zulip or its creators; e.g. "Zulip also allows .." rather than "we also allow ..". `You` is ok and used liberally.

 ## Features

 Zulip's Markdown processor allows you to include several special features in